VaLiuM09/Creator-Base-Template/readme.md

 For reference, find the the prefab `AdvancedTrainerCamera` located in `IA-Training-Template/Resources/CustomCamera/Prefabs`.
 It replaces the default spectator camera in the `Advanced` scene.
 The child of this prefab is a custom overlay with `AdvancedTrainingController` script attached.
 Using this overlay, a trainer is able to see the current training status, start, reset, and mute the training, pick a chapter and skip a step, choose a language and the training mode to use.

-This training controller loads a training at the following path: `[YOUR_PROJECT_ROOT_FOLDER]/Assets/StreamingAssets/Training/DefaultTraining/DefaultTraining.json`.
+This training controller loads the training course selected in the `Runtime Configurator` component on the game object called `[TRAINING_CONFIGURATION]` in the scene.

 The localization files must be named by the two-letter ISO code of the respective language (for example, `en.json` or `de.json`).
-They have to be located at `[YOUR_PROJECT_ROOT_FOLDER]/Assets/StreamingAssets/Training/DefaultTraining/Localization`.
+They have to be located at `[YOUR_PROJECT_ROOT_FOLDER]/Assets/StreamingAssets/Training/[COURSE_NAME]/Localization`.
 The script automatically loads all available localizations and displays them in the language dropdown menu.
 If there is no [respective language pack](#using-the-offline-windows-tts), the localization file is ignored.